 by James Johnston

 If it didn’t have such explosive consequences, you’d have to laugh at the comedy of errors unfolding in the U.S. political arena.
 Politicians are proposing farcical “solutions” to the debt crisis in a competition to see who is better at pandering to the electorate.
-Are citizens really supposed to believe that raising taxes or cutting expenditures will provide meaningful relief on ballooning bank-inherited interest payments — payments so stratospheric that the human mind lacks a conceptual reference point for them?
+Are citizens really supposed to believe that raising taxes, refinancing, or cutting expenditures will provide meaningful relief on ballooning bank-inherited interest payments — payments so stratospheric that the human mind lacks a conceptual reference point for them?
 Each and every government service could be cut and it still wouldn’t help pay off the debt.
 The problem can’t be solved by reining in an overgrown government bureaucracy because much of it was created by an unregulated, overgrown banking system.

 On the advice of conventional economic sages, we are to believe that the “credit crunch” is an event that took place in the past, with the words “growth” and “recovery” being used instead.
 But the transfer of debt from the private sector to the public sector in 2008 has merely postponed the inevitable detonation of a debt bomb that started ticking many years ago.
 If the government manages the bank-inherited debt in such preposterously piecemeal terms, it will never be paid off.
 Propping up the same broken banking system won’t solve the problem and will eventually cause history to repeat itself.